hanhossain/chakracore-rs/README.md

 - [x] A nice way to add functions to an object (like `console.log('hello world')`)
 - [ ] A way to add functions that can return a value to an object (to allow something like `var a = sum(1, 2)`)
 - [ ] Remove /usr/local/lib/libChakraCore.dylib
 - [ ] Pull in a static chakracore lib through a git submodule
+- [ ] A way to write a strongly typed handler

 ## JSRT Typedef References: